enesavc/cnn_duallexicon/README.md

 ## Link to Talks

-### Link to our Society of Neurobiology of Language Poster
+### Link to our Society of Neurobiology of Language Poster Presentation
 https://www.youtube.com/watch?v=nfQbnTl9hbY

 ### Link to our Psychonomics Society Talk